Skip to content

 The birth of a child necessarily involves a number of administrative procedures so that the parents receive the most important documents for their child.

 In this chapter you will find an overview of this topic to help you.
-We have prepared a checklist for you, where you will find a link to detailed information on deadlines, the required documents, etc. for each authority.
+We have prepared a checklist for you, where you will find a link to detailed information on deadlines and the required documents, etc. for each authority.

-All the official procedures listed here (submission of declarations) can be completed after the birth at the registry office where the child was born.
+All the official procedures listed here can be completed after the birth at the registry officeregistry office () where the child was born.
 As it usually takes some time to prepare the documents, they cannot usually be issued immediately.
 The checklist below is intended to give you a step-by-step overview of the official procedures to be carried out.

-The Digital Babypoint supports expectant mothers and fathers with a personalized pregnancy and birth checklist.
-You can initiate the issuance of documents like birth certificates, Austrian citizenship proofs, and registration confirmations online through the Digital Baby Point platform.
+The Digital Babypoint supports expectant parents with a personalized pregnancy and birth checklist.
+You can request the issuance of documents like birth certificates, proof of Austrian citizenship, and residence registration online through the Digital Baby Point platform.

-Some hospitals (in Vienna, for example, the General Hospital and the SMZ-Ost/Donauspital) have a branch office of the registry office (so-called "Babypoint").
-In some other hospitals (without a branch office of the registry office), special baby certificate services are offered, such as the forwarding of required documents from the parents to the registry office.
+Some hospitals (in Vienna, for example, at the General Hospital and the SMZ-Ost/Donauspital) have a branch of the registry office ("Babypoint").
+In some other hospitals (without a branch of the registry office), special baby registration services are offered, such as the forwarding of required documents from the parents to the registry office.

-• Registering the child's first name at the registry office of the place of birth is necessary before obtaining the birth certificate.
-In the case of a legitimate birth, the parents are entitled to do this; in the case of a non-marital birth, the mother is usually entitled to do so.
-If you cannot decide on a first name immediately after the birth, this must be announced to the registry office within 40 days at the latest.
+• Registering the child's first name at the registry office of the place of birth is necessary before obtaining a birth certificate.
+In the case of a legitimate birth, the parents are entitled to do this; in the case of a non-marital birth, only the mother is usually entitled to do this.
+If you cannot decide on a first name immediately after the birth, the registry office must be informed within 40 days at the latest.

 • The birth of the newborn must be reported to the relevant registry office.